-The holders of the founder shares, private placement unit, private placement shares, private placement warrants (and any Class A common stock issuable upon the exercise of the private placement warrants) and securities that may be issued upon conversion of working capital loans (and any Class A common stock issuable upon the conversion of such securities) will be entitled to registration rights pursuant to a registration rights agreement to be signed prior to or on the effective date of this offering, requiring us to register such securities and any other securities of the Company acquired by them prior to the consummation of our initial business combination for resale.
-Pursuant to the registration rights agreement and assuming the underwriters exercise their over-allotment option in full and \$1.5 million of working capital loans are converted into private placement units, we will be obligated to register up to 3,430,000 shares of Class A common stock and 277,500 warrants.
-The number of shares of Class A common stock includes (i) 2,875,000 shares of Class A common stock to be issued upon conversion of the founder shares, (ii) 405,000 shares of Class A common stock underlying the private placement units and (iii) 150,000 shares of Class A common stock underlying the private placement units issued upon conversion of working capital loans.
-The number of warrants includes 202,500 private placement warrants and 75,000 private placement warrants issued upon conversion of working capital loans.
+The holders of the founder shares, private placement unit, private placement shares, private placement warrants (and any Class A common stock issuable upon the exercise of the private placement warrants) and securities that may be issued upon conversion of working capital loans (and any Class A common stock issuable upon the conversion of such securities) will be entitled to registration rights pursuant to a registration rights agreement to be signed prior to or on the effective date of this offering, requiring us to register such securities for resale.
 The holders of these securities are entitled to make up to three demands, excluding short form demands, that we register such securities.
-In addition, the holders have certain "piggy-back" registration rights with respect to registration statements filed subsequent to our completion of our initial business combination.
+In addition, the holders have certain "piggyback" registration rights with respect to registration statements filed subsequent to our completion of our initial business combination.
 We will bear the expenses incurred in connection with the filing of any such registration statements.